The two northern cities claim five of the UK’s top 20 most hip neighbourhoods

 Some of Manchester’s best independent bars and traditional pubs can be found in the Northern Quarter along with an eclectic mix of trendy independent shops, cafés and underground basement clubs – all within what was once a run-down area of industrialised warehouses.

-Many Northern Quarter bars and clubs double up as restaurants, cafés or even art galleries during day, transforming into nightlife spots each night.
+Many Northern Quarter bars and clubs double up as restaurants, cafés or even art galleries during the day, transforming into nightlife spots each night.

 The trendy Manchester suburb of Chorlton is listed at number 10.
 Chorlton-cum-Hardy is a suburban area of the city of Manchester, located southwest of the city centre, and is rapidly becoming Manchester’s newest up-and-coming hipster neighbourhood.